 The book has a couple of big digressions, first to the 1910s with some early filmmakers who play no role in the rest of the story and then to the 1940s to give a Holocaust backstory to a secondary character who also has minimal impact in the main tale.
 They're not bad stories on their own, but just feel like filler here, dragging out this already overlong and tedious graphic novel.

-The kind of book that makes you want to say shit like “an accomplishment” and “magnum opus” and “triumph of the medium,” even as one of its central tasks is to deromanticize artmaking.
-Art about art tends to get a little navelgazey for my tastes, but Sammy Harkam’s humbling story of a 1970s b-movie production lurches away from one artist’s struggle toward an unforgiving, unmoored view of mass narratives in the 20th century.
+The kind of book that makes you want to say shit like “an accomplishment” and “magnum opus” or “triumph of the medium,” even as one of its central tasks is to deromanticize artmaking.
+Art about art tends to get a little navelgazey for my tastes, but Sammy Harkam’s humbling story of a 1970s b-movie production turns its attention away from one artist’s struggle and lurches toward an unforgiving, unmoored view of mass narratives in the 20th century.
 Its scope makes it almost one of a kind.
-And it doesn’t hurt that Harkham’s craft is masterful, his storytelling instincts ringing emotionally true and often genuinely funny.
+And it doesn’t hurt that Harkham’s craft is masterful — his storytelling instincts ringing as emotionally true as they are genuinely funny.

-The central narrative follows Seymour, an aspiring director, as he juggles artistic ambition with a newborn and unhappy wife.
-Almost immediately, it’s understood that a drama about a dissatisfied family man is emotionally threadbare, or at least run through, so Harkham colors it with sympathetic contempt for Seymour’s immaturity, and shifts the perspective to his wife Ida’s and others.
+The central narrative follows Seymour, an aspiring director, as he juggles artistic ambition with his newborn baby and unhappy wife.
+Almost immediately, Harkham understood that a drama about a dissatisfied family man is emotionally threadbare, or at least run through, so Seymour’s immaturity is colored with sympathetic contempt, and the perspective shifts to his wife Ida’s and beyond.
 The comic is deepened by its dry sense of humor and vigilant attention to detail: the idiosyncratic minutiae of family scenes, the neon signs of the times, his would-be breakthrough movie’s budget-constrained improvisations.

-Similarly, comics and movies share visual language.
-In one deceptively simple sequence, the grammar of film editing is explained by a veteran Hollywood producer at the same time it’s shown to us by Harkham’s representation of the dialogue (“cut on the action”).
+Similarly, comics and movies share a visual language.
+In one deceptively simple sequence, a veteran Hollywood producer explains to Seymour the grammar of film editing at the same time it’s represented to us by Harkham’s pacing of their dialogue (“cut on the action”).
 This scene takes place in the only full-color chapter, a devastating rags-to-riches biography of a ranch hand set during the Golden Age of Hollywood.
 Still, I promise, understated.

-In the end, nothing coheres, catharsis is postponed or premature, everything is subject to the impartiality of time – something incomplete, shot on reused sets, playing to a distracted audience that might notice the occasional flickers of invention.
+In the end, nothing coheres, catharsis is postponed or premature, everything is subject to the impartiality of time – a climax incomplete, shot on reused sets, playing to a distracted audience that might notice the occasional flickers of invention.
 Blood of the Virgin is a masterwork of the medium.
 A masterwork is futile, or at least compromised, in the face of atrocity and dominant culture.
-The creative act at least holds power in its instant.
+Maybe the creative act at least holds power in its instant of becoming and reception.
 A reminder.
 Really we’re surviving, and trying to remember how to love.

 Thank you to Pantheon for providing me with a copy of this book.